chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

    Note that to send data from Chef Automate to ServiceNow, you need to specify the **Data Feed URL** in the Chef Automate server `FQDN/api/x_chef_automate/asset` (Fully Qualified Domain Name (FQDN) is the domain name of the ServiceNow instance to configure in Chef Automate).
 For example, <https://venxxx.service-now.com/api/x_chef_automate/asset>.

-5. Click the **Test Data Feed** button.
+5. Select the **Test Data Feed** button.
 The application checks that the values specified are correct and the connectivity between Chef Automate and the application establishes.
 A successful test displays the **service-now automate connectivity passed** message.
 If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
-6. Click **Create Data Feed**.
+6. Select **Create Data Feed**.
 The data feed is created.

 {{< figure src="/images/automate/snow_integration_create_data_feed.png" alt="Create Data Feed">}}